Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 Earth5R conducted a Mula Mutha River Cleanup and Citizens Awareness program in Pune.

-During the cleanup, various types of waste were found, including a significant amount of snack packets and cigarette butts.
+During the cleanup, we found various types of waste, including a significant amount of snack packets and cigarette butts.

 Cigarette butts are a major form of litter, with an estimated 4.5 trillion discarded worldwide annually.